rafald121/Debtors/README.md

 - Store list of payments
 - Store list of transactions
 - Looking for debtors from list of all debtors
-- Filter payments and transaction by various criterium
+- Filter debtors, payments and transaction by various criterium